 No matter if you’re traveling full time like us, or are a homebody who loves it right where you are, it can sometimes be challenging to figure out what to do.
-So we wanted to share fun things and activities that can be done by anyone no matter where you live or are temporarily located.
+So we wanted to share fun things and activities that can be done by anyone.
+No matter where you live or are temporarily located you should be able to have fun wherever you go.
 Most of these activities or experiences should be doable in most cities or towns around the world.

-Since our journey as digital nomads began we’ve been fortunate enough to see some amazing cities and do lots of fun activities wherever we go.
-Most of the things we do are quite simple, fun, and can be done literally anywhere, so hopefully, our list can inspire you and give you some new ideas of things to do around your home.
+Since our journey as digital nomads began we’ve been fortunate enough to see some amazing cities.
+We’ve done lots of fun activities wherever we’ve been.
+Most of the things we do are quite simple, fun, and can be done literally anywhere.
+Hopefully, our list can inspire you and give you some new ideas of things to do around your home.

 Jo and I come from very different cities with very different attractions and things to do.
 Since we’ve met we’ve been lucky enough to share both our home towns with each other.
 This has been great since that’s made us realize how much both our home towns have to offer.
 That’s something we may have never realized if it wasn’t for each other.